jothi7891/ImageScanningService/README.md

 ### Notes
 - Tried generalising the search to include an input label textbox so that it could be used to not only match cat but other things as well.
 The default value is `cat`
 - Tried to save duplication of images by comparign against the hash of the image.
 I have used SHA-256 which should be collision resistant in most of the cases.
-So this process could be beefed up.
+But this process could be beefed up to check for other attributes to make an image unique.

 ### Bootstrapping